peterigz/zest/docs/concepts/frame-graph/debugging.md

 The frame graph compiler automatically removes unused passes.
 A pass is culled if:

-1. It has no connection to the swapchain (directly or through other passes)
+1. It produces no output, so in other words it does not use zest_ConnectOutput.
-2. It produces no essential resources
+2. It produces output but that ouput is not consumed and output to an essential target (like the swapchain or any resource you manually set as essential)
-3. It is not marked with `zest_DoNotCull()`
+3. It is not marked with `zest_DoNotCull()`.

 ### Preventing Culling